|

 CESC maintains contact information for member associations, and periodically emails news of upcoming events.
-In addition, CESC organizes informal meetings on a quarterly basis for the exchange of information between member associations.
+In addition, CESC organizes informal meetings for the exchange of information between member associations.

 Meetings are in-person